 Take River Island: the fashion brand uses a carousel-style header within their email to outline their delivery perks in an engaging, attention-grabbing style.

-Similarly, Bonmarché (a new entrant into Ometria's email hall of fame) uses the top of their welcome message to highlight key brand USPs , perks and customer service (along with a nice tempting treat).
+Similarly, Bonmarché uses the top of their welcome message to highlight key brand USPs , perks and customer service (along with a nice tempting treat).

-Every little nudge along the sales decision making process is a step closer to profit - with online users 70% more likely to convert when they're retargeted - the opportunity is huge.
+Every little nudge along the sales decision making process is a step closer to profit - with online users 70% more likely to convert when they're retargeted.

-In the multi-device, multi-touch point age, it's wise to target your new prospects in a variety of ways on a variety of platforms, as marketers reach to boost ROI, customer retention and higher customer spend rates.
+In a cross-channel world, it's wise to target your new prospects in a variety of ways on a variety of platforms if you want to boost ROI, customer retention and customer spend rates.

-Employing custom audiences on tools such as Facebook, Instagram and Twitter is wonderful to use in cahoots with your welcome email strategy to increase your digital footprint during a crucial window of a users decision-making journey.
+Facebook custom audiences is wonderful to use in cahoots with your welcome email strategy to increase your digital footprint during a crucial window of a user's decision-making journey.

 Take this Wolf and Badger Facebook ad, for example.
-Recognising my activity on-site and that I'm yet to make a purchase, they delivered this highly-targeted, time-based ad, complete with a discounted incentive, to encourage profitable activity.
+Recognising my activity on-site and that I'm yet to make a purchase, they delivered this highly-targeted, time-based ad, complete with a discounted incentive and an invitation to like their page.

 Custom audiences enable advertisers to target their ads to a specific set of people with whom they have already established a relationship on/off Facebook - they don't always have to include an incentive - they can simply act as a visual reminder to purchase, keeping the product and brand alive in the mind's eye of your new online prospect.

 Audiences can be defined by either email address, phone numbers, names, date of birth, gender, locations, app user IDs, Apple's Advertising Identifier (IDFA), or Android's advertising ID.